carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 ### Other word embedding models
 While Word2Vec is a famous model that is still used throughout many NLP applications today, there are a few other word embedding models that you might also want to consider exploring.
 GloVe and fastText are among the two most popular choices to date.

-#### GloVe
-"[GloVe](https://nlp.stanford.edu/projects/glove/)" to generate word embeddings.
-GloVe, coined from Global Vectors, is a model based on the *distribtuional hypothesis*.
-The GloVe model is trained on the non-zero entries of a global word-word co-occurrence matrix, which tabulates how frequently words co-occur with one another in a given corpus (the GloVe model in spaCy comes pretrained on the [Gigaword dataset](https://catalog.ldc.upenn.edu/LDC2011T07)).
-The main intuition underlying the model is the observation that ratios of word-word co-occurrence probabilities have the potential for encoding some form of meaning.

-Populating this matrix requires a single pass through the entire corpus to collect the statistics.
-For large corpora, this pass can be computationally expensive, but it is a one-time up-front cost."

-#### fastText

 ```python
 # Preview other word embedding models available